Index

 National information is available on the percentage of children who have attended a dental appointment in the last year for each local authority.
 The numerator is the number attending a dental appointment for dental practices within the local authority boundary, but the denominator is the estimated resident population for that local authority.
 In Hull, it is highly likely that East Riding of Yorkshire residents are registered with Hull dentists and are included in the numerator.
 However, they are not included in the denominator.
 Around 9% of all patients registered with Hull general practices (GPs) live in East Riding of Yorkshire (around 27,000 patients in total), and it is possible that a similar pattern exists with regard to cross-boundary flows in dentistry.
 In the national dataset, 29,442 children aged under 18 years had attended a dental appointment in the last year during 2021/22.
 With an estimated resident population of 57,585 children aged under 18 years, this gives a percentage of 51.1% as quoted in the national dentistry dataset.
 If it is assumed that 2,650 of the 29,442 dental attendees live in East Riding of Yorkshire (9%) and 26,792 live in Hull, then this would give an ‘adjusted’ estimate of 46.5% for the percentage of under 18s in Hull attending a dental appointment in the last year.
 With the adjustment, this percentage is similar to England at 46.2%.

 For 2021/22, Hull had 141 dentists which equates to 54 per 100,000 population.
-This is high relatively to England (43 dentists per 100,000 population).
-East Riding of Yorkshire had 34 dentists per 100,000 population which supports the view that East Riding of Yorkshire residents are registered with Hull dental practices.
+This is high relative to England (43 dentists per 100,000 population).
+East Riding of Yorkshire had 34 dentists per 100,000 population which supports the view that some East Riding of Yorkshire residents are registered with Hull dental practices.

 Dental Decay Recorded From National Surveys